lenonator2016/ZombieSaver/ZombieSaver/README.md

 Notes:

 The simulation will create an initial number of humans based on the size of your display, roughly 2000 beings for every 1000 points of horizontal resolution.
 More beings will make the simulation run slower, while less beings will speed things up.
-(Technical note: beings "look" around by examining the color of the pixels in front of them for a short distance.
-The code uses the getPixel function of NSBitMapImageRep, which I suspect under the covers just uses pointer arithmetic to find the appropriate pixel.
+Macs released in the last 2-3 years will certainly perform much better than older Macs (Technical note: beings "look" around by examining the color of the pixels in front of them for a short distance.
+The code uses the getPixel function of NSBitMapImageRep, which I suspect under the covers just uses pointer arithmetic to find and read the appropriate pixel.
 I tried direct pointer access myself hoping it would be faster, but it didn't seem any faster.
-In the Objective-C days, using NSReadPixel was **definitely** slower than reading the bitmap directly.)
+In the Objective-C days, using NSReadPixel was **definitely** slower than reading the bitmap directly.
+The applet runs screaming fast, but it's just drawing into a tiny view, whereas we all have retina displays with millions of pixels).

 Known Issues: